 It Creates a Positive Feeling

 Another benefit of working out that cortisol is that you will feel more confident.
 Do you feel confident, healthier, and stronger when you are working hard in the gym?
-Most people feel good about themselves and about life in that moment because of this type of intense workout.
+Most people feel good about themselves and about life at that moment because of this type of intense workout.
 If you are feeling down and anxious during your recovery, exercise therapy can help to build up positive feelings to reduce those risks.

 Exercise Heals the Body